LAHCEN-EL-AMRI/GSA-v3/README.md

 # Dependencies:

-This project requis the following dependencies : JCommon
+This project requis the following dependencies :

-- [java language version 21.0.4](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html)    //Must already be on your PC / computer
+- [Java language version 21.0.4 or higher](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html)    //Must already be on your PC / computer
-- [JFreeChart library](https://www.jfree.org/jfreechart/)  // no need to download it
+- [JFreeChart library](https://www.jfree.org/jfreechart/)  // No need to download it.
+It is integrated automatically
-- [JCommon library](https://www.jfree.org/jcommon/)      // no need to download it
+- [JCommon library](https://www.jfree.org/jcommon/)      // No need to download it.
+It is integrated automatically

 # Versions